fyndiq/rules-engine/docs/any.md

 # Any

-Evaluates multiple conditions and if any of conditions is `True` the action is excuted
+Evaluates multiple conditions and if any of the conditions is `True` the action is executed

 - Example:
-    - We need to check if an object `obj` is a `str` or `list`
+    - We need to check if an object `obj` is a `str` or a `list`

 ```python